talon-one/talon_one.rb/docs/ManagementApi.md

   application_id: 3.4, # Float |
   campaign_id: 3.4, # Float | Filter results by campaign.
   request_uuid: 'request_uuid_example', # String | Filter results by request UUID.
   created_before: DateTime.parse('2013-10-20T19:20:30+01:00'), # DateTime | Filter results where request and response times to return entries before parameter value, expected to be an RFC3339 timestamp string.
+You can use any timezone.
+Talon.One will convert to UTC internally.
   created_after: DateTime.parse('2013-10-20T19:20:30+01:00') # DateTime | Filter results where request and response times to return entries after parameter value, expected to be an RFC3339 timestamp string.
+You can use any timezone.
+Talon.One will convert to UTC internally.
 }

 begin